Psychopath Eyes: Do Psychos Have Different Eyes & Stares?

 Psychological Traits Behind Psychopath Eyes

-A psychopath’s eyes, the way they present themselves and interact with others, might provide some insight into their psychological traits.
+A psychopath’s eyes, along with the way they present themselves and interact with others, might give us clues to their psychological traits.

 Manipulation and Charm